- Normal precautions

 The political situation in Turkey is reasonably stable but always keep yourself informed of what's going on around you by monitoring local media and staying in contact with your hotel or tour organiser.

-While areas popular with Irish travellers are located at a substantial distance from these regions, vigilance is also required in tourist areas such as at Taksim Square in Istanbul and locations close to police stations, which may be targets for terrorist attacks.
-We also urge caution if using public transport, in particular the metro systems in Istanbul and Ankara.
+While areas popular with Irish travellers are located at a substantial distance from these regions, vigilance is also required in tourist areas in major cities.

 Avoid demonstrations and public gatherings, which can turn confrontational.
 The police will take measures such as the use of tear gas to control protesters.
 Stay away from military sites – taking photos of, or near, military or security installations and some public buildings, may be prohibited.